Enari/KronoxComunicator/README.md

 # KronoxComunicator
-A library for comunicating with website for booking group rooms at Mälardalen University (MDH).
+A library for communicating with the website for booking group rooms at Mälardalen University (MDH).

 ## Introduction